It’s the decision we all face. Do I eat healthily, or do I buy the easy/cheap junk food?

 It’s also a great way to reduce food waste.
 If you need 1 cup of peas for a recipe, you can do that easily from a bag of frozen peas.
 If you have to open a can or buy a bunch at the store, you’ll end up with food waste.

-You can also find some great deals on frozen fruit, which is great if you like to make smoothies.
+You can also find some great deals on frozen fruit and vegetables, which is great if you like to make smoothies.

 Pack a lunch

 By packing most or all your lunches, you will eat healthier by avoiding oversized portions along with excess fat and salt.
 You’ll also save a bundle of cash.

 Packing your lunch or eating leftovers is a simple step to take when learning how to eat healthy on a budget.